Dexalot/dexalot-docs/docs/contracts/PortfolioSub.md

 tokenTotals for the symbol should be 0 before it can be removed Make sure that there are no in-flight deposit messages.
 Calling this function also removes the token from portfolioBridge.
-If multiple tokens in the portfolioBridgeSub shares the Dexalot L1(subnet) symbol, the symbol is not deleted from the PortfolioSub
+If multiple tokens in the portfolioBridgeSub shares the subnet symbol, the symbol is not deleted from the PortfolioSub

 ```solidity:no-line-numbers
 function removeToken(bytes32 _srcChainSymbol, uint32 _srcChainId, bytes32 _subnetSymbol) public